Bg

 IN THIS ARTICLE:

-At 9 months of age, we’ll continue to aim for around 14 hours of total sleep, which is well within the 12 - 15 hours recommended by the National Sleep Foundation for a 24-hour period.
-That’s 11 - 12 hours at night and 2 - 3 hours during the day over 2 naps.
-Most children need 2.75 - 3.5 hours of awake time between sleep periods at this age.
+At 9 months of age, we’ll continue to aim for around 14 hours of total sleep in a 24-hour period.
+That typically works out to 11 - 12 hours at night and 2 - 3 hours during the day over 2 naps.
+Most children do best with a set schedule that allows for 2.75 - 3.5 hours of awake time between sleep periods at this age.

 Remember baby sleep requirements can vary and there's a range of what's considered normal and healthy.
-Don't be discouraged if your child's sleep doesn't match up to the suggested hours and keep in mind it's normal that wake windows increase by age.
-The recommended hours are just a general guideline and it's equally important to assess your child's mood and energy levels to make sure they're getting the rest they need.
+Don't be discouraged if your child's sleep doesn't match up to the suggested hours and keep in mind it's normal that.
+The recommended hours are just a general guideline.
+It's equally important to assess your child's mood and energy levels when determining if they're getting the rest they need.

 Here's a quick overview of what you may expect when it comes to 9 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.